kestra-io/docs/content/docs/06.enterprise/apps.md

   type: PRIVATE
 ```

-To see all available properties to configure an approval app, expand the example below.
+To explore all the available properties for configuring an approval app, you can expand the example below.

-::collapse{title="Complete Configuration for an Approval App"}
+::collapse{title=“Complete Configuration for an Approval App”}

 ```yaml
 id: compute_resources_form